-Any staff, parent, or guardian of a participant or potential participant in our program may file a complaint in writing or verbally to the ECELS Civil Rights Coordinator - René Robelin (Site Supervisor), at 760-744-1150 Ext.
+Any staff, parent, or guardian of a participant or potential participant in our program may file a complaint in writing or verbally to the ECELS Civil Rights Coordinator - René Robelin - Site Supervisor, at 760-744-1150 Ext.
 3375 or rrobelin@palomar.edu.
 A complaint must be filed within 180 days of the alleged discriminatory action.
 The Civil Rights Coordinator will complete and file the Program Discrimination Complaint Form with the U.S. Department of Agriculture according to the instructions on the USDA website.
+For staff complaints regarding discrimination outside of the CACFP, please see Title IX section in the employee operation manual.